Esri/arcgis-runtime-samples-android/map-loaded/README.md

             public void loadStatusChanged(LoadStatusChangedEvent loadStatusChangedEvent) {
                 String mapLoadStatus;
                 mapLoadStatus = loadStatusChangedEvent.getNewLoadStatus().name();
-                // map load status can be any of LOADED, FAILED_TO_LOAD, NOT_LOADED or LOADED
+                // map load status can be any of LOADING, FAILED_TO_LOAD, NOT_LOADED or LOADED
                 // set the status in the TextView accordingly switch (mapLoadStatus) {
                     case "LOADING":